raffled/twitteRStorm/presentation/twitteRStorm.md

 - No step-by-step tutorials

 ## Developing Topologies
-Once Spark is installed, what language do we use to create topologies?
+Once Storm is installed, what language do we use to create topologies?

 Spouts